© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Early Iron Furnace in Woolpitch Wood is a scheduled monument protected by Cadw under reference MM177.
 View the official record →

-Early Iron Furnace in Woolpitch Wood is a Post Medieval ironworks located in Wales and designated as a Scheduled Ancient Monument (Cadw SAM MM177).
+Early Iron Furnace in Woolpitch Wood is a post-medieval ironworks located in Wales, designated as a Scheduled Ancient Monument under reference MM177 by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM177.

 Early Iron Furnace in Woolpitch Wood dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Early Iron Furnace in Woolpitch Wood is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM177.